etlon/sc-fulda-website/README.md

 ```

 ## Frontend
-As frontend framework we are using Bootstrap 5
+As our frontend framework we are using Bootstrap 5
 https://getbootstrap.com/

 ## Backend